 This post does contain an affiliate link.
-Should you make a purchase via this link I will get a kick back at no extra cost to you.
+Should you make a purchase via this link I will get a commission at no extra cost to you.
 However if you want to support my work directly, feel free to fuel me with a kofi.

 Like many, knitting is a way for me to process my thoughts, feelings and experiences.
 The Plant Lady Cowl is a single skein lace cowl with leaves and twig bundles that I created while moving through the many emotions that come from leaving my home and friends (yes the plants I share space with become my friends).
 When I started the design it was with a sense of loneliness and loss, but as I knit it, I began to look more closely around me and to see that I am not alone.
 In fact many of the plant friends I thought I had left behind were simply waiting for me to notice them!